 - Stephanie: This kick ass lady is 5 months pregnant and doesn’t take shit from anybody.
-She was a road warrior – climbing hills, passing other runners – making it look easy.
-And of course kept us all laughing throughout the race (she has the BEST stories).
+She is a total road warrior – climbing hills, passing other runners – making every mile look easy.
+And of course she kept us all laughing throughout the race (she has the BEST stories).
 Oh and the girl can drive (and park) a big white van like nobody’s business.

-- Lauren: Lauren was the quiet storm of the group.
+- Lauren: I would best describe Lauren as a quiet storm.
 She would start each of her legs – no matter the mileage – with an incredible ease and then reappear at each exchange looking just as strong as she did on her first leg.
-Lauren and I share more than running in common – an affinity for black in our wardrobes, working for fitness companies, loving semi geeky things, and startup life.
+Aside from being a quiet badass, Lauren and I share quite a bit more than running in common – our affinity for black clothing, working for fitness companies, and of course startup life.

 - Johnny: Our token dude, driver and most adorable programmer I’ve ever met.
 Not only did he put up with 4 girls for over 24 hours talking about pregnancy, girl stuff, and everything in between, he also ran like a boss.
-After his second leg, he felt like he had a lot more in him and offered to switch with me for my final leg – so I could do an easier leg with less mileage – so awesome!
-Rock solid from start to finish.
-And a great post race beer buddy, to boot!
+After his second leg, he felt like he had a lot more to give and offered to switch final legs with me.
+Basically he offered to take my slightly hillier 4.9 miles and in exchange I got his slightly less hilly 3.9 miles.
+He is a rock solid dude and a great post race beer buddy, to boot!

 - Spending time with amazing people

 - Wearing construction safety vests.
-Yup, that’s right, no running vests for us – we had the real deal.
-They were so big we had to get creative and tie them up, knot them in the middle and tuck them in just to make them work.
+Yup, that’s right, construction vests, baby!
+We don’t need no stinking running vests, we just go with the real deal.
+I think next year we’ll have to incorporate construction workers into our theme…hmmm…..No but seriously, they were so large on all of us and we had to get creative and tie them up, knot them in the middle and tuck them in just to make them work.
 I especially loved walking into a grocery store in my giant vest and headlamp – I looked like I was wearing a tacky, yellow mesh dress because it was so much longer than my shorts.
 Ha.